 Breaches happen – but advance preparation can significantly reduce the liability and reputational risks if such a breach occurs.
 Every organization subject to PIPEDA must act now to ensure it’s ready to comply with the mandatory privacy breach response requirements on November 1, 2018.
 Effective data breach risk management planning includes taking steps to reduce the risk of a breach in the first place and creating action plans to ensure preparation for when breaches occur – and this requires time and coordination of external expertise and internal stakeholders.
 Basic data breach risk management planning steps are key for ensuring compliance in this evolving legal landscape.
-Five key areas on which to focus when preparing for the Digital Privacy Act’s mandatory data breach response requirements are:
+Five key areas on which to focus when preparing to comply with the Digital Privacy Act’s mandatory data breach response requirements are:

 - Understand the New Obligations – Well.
 In preparing for compliance, it’s critical that organizations understand just what the requirements are, when the new obligations – record-keeping, reporting and notification – are triggered, and ensure they implement policies and procedures aligned with the law.

 - Deal with Third Party Contractor Risks.
 An oft-overlooked but critical step in preparing for compliance with the Digital Privacy Act – and mitigating the risks of non-compliance – is a review of key third party contracts to ensure they include accountability mechanisms for enabling, monitoring, reporting and verifying their compliance with the new requirements.